-Stores, restaurants, pastry shops, bars, concert halls, museums and popular tourist attractions are all just a few steps away.
+Salzburg College, stores, restaurants, pastry shops, bars, concert halls, museums and popular tourist attractions are all just a short walk away.

 Amenities include: